AnonymousAuthor0856/TransLibEval/workflow_example.md

 ### 1.1 Task overview

 The source program is written in Python and the target language in this run is Java.
-The task models a small library-like function that depends on a Python HTTP client library and is expected to be translated into an equivalent Java implementation that uses appropriate HTTP and JSON handling facilities.

-The core method under evaluation is `fetch_average_temperature(city: str, days: int) -> float`.
+The Python method under evaluation is `fetch_average_temperature(city: str, days: int) -> float`.
 Conceptually, this method queries a weather API endpoint with a city name and a number of days, retrieves a JSON payload containing a sequence of temperature observations in Celsius, computes the arithmetic mean over all observations, rounds the result to two decimal places, and returns the rounded value as a `float`.
 On the Python side, HTTP and JSON are handled uniformly via the `requests` library; there is no explicit dependency on additional numeric or data-frame libraries.

-### 1.2 Source code with TPL usage
+### 1.2 Python source code with TPL usage

-The benchmark stores the source implementation as the canonical Python reference for this task:

 ```python
 import requests